RECOMMENDED PRODUCTS & RESOURCES

 Before digging into the awesome resources we know and trust, an important disclosure: Some of the links below are affiliate links, which means that if you choose to make a purchase, we will earn a small commission.
 This commission comes at no additional cost to you.

 FOR THE KITCHEN NINJAS

 True story: I’m in love with my Instant Pot.
 It makes cooking REALLY fast.
 Trust me – it is nothing short of a miracle.
 Even foods known for slow cooking come together quickly in this machine.
 It also has a slow cooking function if you want to take it easy.
 Plus, you can make yoghurt in it… even dairy-free!
 There’s a button just for it.
-Here are our favourite Instant Pot recipes.
+Here are our favorite Instant Pot recipes.

 If you’re looking for power and a lot of it, the Vitamix is where it’s at.
 From soups and smoothies to processing food, you can do just about anything with it.
 It’s a big investment, but its’s a wise one for someone who cooks often.
-Other more econimical options we like are the Ninja and the Blendtec.
+Other more economical options we like are the Ninja and the Blendtec.
 All three options are professional-grade, so wherever your blending priorities lie, you’ll have a great product on your hands.

 FOR THE HEALTHY PANTRY

 Coconut oil has to be the most versatile oil to cook with.
 We recommend keeping it in bulk.
 For one, it’s cheaper to purchase that way, and two… you’re going to go through it quickly!
 It’s packed with good-for-you fats with its medium-chain triglycerides, it has a mild taste, and its smoke point is pretty high, so you can use it for just about any cooking technique.